froggie3/Stable-Diffusion-Checkpoint-Linker/README.md

 Schema

-Note that since the configuration has JSON format, the comment in this example is uninteligible for the script parser, and therefore you have to eliminate them while you edit the configuration.
+Note that since the configuration in written in JSON format, the comment in this example is not anything for the parser to understand.
+Please eliminate them while you edit the configuration.

 ```json
 {